CALL FOR PAPERS

-We particularly encourage early career scholars and PhD candidates to apply, and we are pleased to announce that the Toni Schiff Memorial Fund will support with travel grants a number of speakers who focus on Jewish survivors.
+We particularly encourage colleagues from central, east and south-east Europe to apply; and we are pleased to announce that the Foundation "Remembrance, Responsibility and Future" will support a number of speakers from these areas with travel grants.

 All proposals are subject to a review process.

 Fees: No more than GBP160 for speakers.
 The fee includes admission to all panels and evening events, lunches and refreshments during the conference.